-Dr. Musimbi Kanyoro is President and CEO of Global Fund for Women.
+Dr. Musimbi Kanyoro was President and CEO of Global Fund for Women from 2011 to 2019.
 She is globally recognized for her leadership of organizations and initiatives that advance women’s and girls’ human rights, and philanthropy for communities.
 Musimbi is passionate about using philanthropy and technology to drive social change.

-During her time at Global Fund for Women, Musimbi has seen the organization surpass $140 million in grantmaking and spearheaded a successful merger with another non-profit.
-She continues to expand the organization’s influence through her participation in major international dialogues, frequent contributions to major media outlets, and speaking engagements in prominent global forums.
+During her time at Global Fund for Women, Musimbi saw the organization surpass $140 million in grantmaking and spearheaded a successful merger with another non-profit.
+She expanded the organization’s influence through her participation in major international dialogues, frequent contributions to major media outlets, and speaking engagements in prominent global forums.

 Before joining Global Fund for Women as CEO, Musimbi was Director for Population and Reproductive Health at David and Lucile Packard Foundation.

 Musimbi was appointed general secretary (CEO) of the World YWCA in 1998, the first non-white woman to hold the role after 150 years of existence.
 During her tenure, she made the organization a go-to organization for young women’s leadership and for HIV prevention and care.
 She also transformed the World YWCA into a young-women-led organization, with young women under 30 making up 55% of the Global Board of Trustees.
 Based in Geneva, Musimbi also worked as the Executive Secretary for Women in Church and Society at the Lutheran World Federation for 10 years, where she influenced numerous policies including ensuring an equal 50% of women on governing boards and allocating no less than 40% of the Federation resources to causes that impact women’s lives.